 Loudoun County 2018

-Now called “Data Center Alley,” Loudoun County is the subject of one of Internet’s most extreme statistics.
+Now called “Data Center Alley,” Loudoun County is the subject of one of the Internet’s most extreme statistics.
 According to Loudoun’s Department of Economic Development, as much as 70% of all Internet traffic in the world is routed through the county on a daily basis.
 That sort of number is difficult to quantify.
-As of June 2018, there were about 4 billion Internet users in the world, about 52% of the world’s population.
+Right now, there are almost 5 billion Internet users in the world, about 52% of the world’s population.
 There’s no way to really tell how much worldwide Internet traffic there is in a single second, let alone an entire day.
 Cisco places the number at around 700 terabytes per second (Tbps).
 Considering there are 86,400 seconds in a day, and the sheer amount of data flowing daily through Loudon County is truly mind-boggling.

 Cloud Computing’s Role

 According to Data Center Frontier, NOVA is host to four of the top 10 cloud campuses in the US.
 These are data centers featuring raised-floor environments.
 No other market in the world has more than one of the Top 10.
 NOVA is perfect for cloud computing because its local economy is already stable from previous development projects, making major utility price hikes unlikely in the near future.
 Large sources of cheap power are available, and local construction companies have been tackling data center projects for nearly thirty years, making them as close to experts in the field as you’re going to find.